missatrox44/portfolio/README.md

 ---
 ## How it works

-* Point 1
-* Point 2
-* Point 3
+* When portfolio is loaded, developer's name, recent photo and links to sections are presented
+* Links in navigation correspond with sections
+* When "Work" is clicked, presented with developer's first application
+* First application image is larger in size than others
+* When images clicked, taken to deployed application
+* When page resized, page is responsive

 ---
+## Bugs

+* Alignment of "Contact Me" section title
+* Alignment of application photos
+* Missing application title previews on images

+---

 ## Resources

-reset.css file reproduced from UT Austin Bootcamp Curriculum.<br>
+* reset.css file reproduced from UT Austin Bootcamp Curriculum.<br>
-Hero image from unsplash.com
+* Hero image and large work photo from [unsplash.com](https://unsplash.com)

 ---